MaxPra/GameTimeX/README.md

   - Optionally enable **HDR automatically before game launch** (only if linked with a Steam profile)
   - **Steam Start Parameters** – specify custom Steam launch arguments per game directly inside GameTimeX
 - 🗓️ **Today’s Playtime in Tooltip** – in the details panel, the **total time tooltip** now also shows **how many hours you’ve played today**.
-- 📊 **December Statistics** – during December, GameTimeX shows a **overview of which games you played/recorded and for how long**.
+- 📊 **December Yearly Statistics** – every December, GameTimeX shows a **summary of how long you played each game during the current year**.
+  This feature is always active and requires no configuration.
 - 🎨 **UI Style Refinements** – subtle visual improvements for a cleaner and more consistent experience.

 ---

 ## What’s New in 2.1.0

-- 📊 **December Stats** – a new feature that displays a **summary of your recorded playtime per game in December**, giving you a clear end-of-year overview.
+- 📊 **December Yearly Stats** – in December, GameTimeX now displays a **clear overview of your total playtime per game for the entire current year**.
 - 🎨 **UI Style Refinements** – minor improvements in visuals, spacing, and consistency across the app.

 ---